-There are many much-studied variations on this example, in which one replaces $\mathbb{k}\mathfrak{S}n$ by higher level cyclotomic quotients of (degenerate or quantum) affine Hecke algebras or quiver Hecke algebras; see [A, BK2, KK].
-Another closely related situation is the category O for rational Cherednik algebras of types $G(\ell, 1, d)$ for $d \ge 0$; see [GGOR, S].
+There are many much-studied variations on this example, in which one replaces $\Bbbk \mathfrak{S}d$ by higher level cyclotomic quotients of (degenerate or quantum) affine Hecke algebras or quiver Hecke algebras; see [A, BK3, K].
+The Grothendieck groups in these cases give $\mathbb{Z}$ -forms for the other integrable highest or lowest weight representations.
+Another closely related situation is the category O for rational Cherednik algebras of types $G(\ell, 1, d)$ for $d \ge 0$ , which categorifies Fock space; see [GOR, S].
 This also includes categories of modules over cyclotomic q-Schur algebras as a special case.
-We refer the reader to [BSW1, §§6-7] for further discussion from the perspective of the quantum Heisenberg category.
+We refer the reader to [BSW1, §§6-7] for further discussion of this from the perspective of the quantum Heisenberg category; our approach does not require any integrality assumptions unlike much of the existing literature.